amit4184/ezyresource/docs/ec-designer/DTF-product-designer/set-up-a-tshirt-product-blank.md

 * Click on the save button.
 * The image will get downloaded to the selected location.
 * If the order is downloaded using the “Download all” button than a zip file will be downloaded.
+* Once the opstest is passed : Set a default template for the T-shirt with transparent background.

 *The downloaded image can be either sent to the printer for printing or it can be mailed to anyone who can print it.*